Moonbeam: The EVM of Polkadot

 This will allow you to delegate funds directly to the Moonbeam parachain staking from Proof of Stake within your smart contract.

-function to start a delegation to parachain node (called collator).schedule_leave_delegators
+delegatefunction to start a delegation to parachain node (called collator). - You can use

 // SPDX-License-Identifier: GPL-3.0-only